chickenteeth/vuejs-trello/README.md

-# README
+# VueTrello

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This app is a small clone of the Trello web application with the ability to drag, drop, add, delete and edit lists and cards (editing lists not functioning yet).
+You must be logged in to add or edit data

+Demo user:
+demo@demo.com
+demo

+Technologies Used:

-* Ruby version
+* Ruby 2.7

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Raisl 6.0.3

-* ...
+* VueJS 2.6